+"Strategic Blueprint" has the meaning given to it under "The Electricity Industry in Ontario - Regulation of Transmission and Distribution - Ontario Energy Board".

+"Taxation Act" means the Taxation Act, 2007, SO 2007, c 11, Schedule A.

+"Termination Agreement" means the agreement dated January 23, 2019 made by and among Hydro One Limited, Olympus Holding Corp., Olympus Corp. and Avista Corporation.

+"Transit Act" means the Building Transit Faster Act, 2020, SO 2020, c 12.

+"trust assets" has the meaning given to it under "Interest of Management and Others in Material Transactions - Relationships with the Province and Other Parties - Transfer Orders".

+"TS" means transmission station.

+"TSX" means the Toronto Stock Exchange.

+"TWh" means terawatt-hours.

-- "U.S." means the United States of America. - "U.S. Debt Prospectus" has the meaning given to it under "General Development of the Business Chronological Development of the Business 2018 Financing the Merger". - "U.S. GAAP" means United States Generally Accepted Accounting Principles. - "uniform transmission rates" has the meaning given to it under "Business of Hydro One Transmission Business Segment Regulation Transmission Rate Setting". - "Voting Securities" means a security of Hydro One Limited carrying a voting right either under all circumstances or under some circumstances that have occurred and are continuing.
+"U.S." means the United States of America.

+"U.S. GAAP" means United States Generally Accepted Accounting Principles.

+"uniform transmission rates" has the meaning given to it under "Business of Hydro One - Transmission Business Segment - Regulation - Transmission Rate Setting".

+"Voting Securities" means a security of Hydro One Limited carrying a voting right either under all circumstances or under some circumstances that have occurred and are continuing.